anurag0-crypto/MLDLTask5/README.md

 ## Why the CNN wins

 The ANN has to flatten each image into a flat list of numbers before it can look at it, which throws away all information about which pixels are next to which.
-The CNN looks at the image as an actual 2D grid, using small filters that slide across it and pick up on edges, textures, and shapes — the same features regardless of where they appear in the image.
+The CNN looks at the image as an actual 2D grid, using small filters that slide across it and pick up on edges, textures, and shapes the same features regardless of where they appear in the image.
 That's why it learns faster and generalizes better, even with far fewer parameters.

-## What's in this repo
+## What is in this repo

-- `CIFAR10_ANN_vs_CNN_Comparative_Analysis.ipynb` — the full notebook: data exploration, both models, training curves, confusion matrices, per-class results, and a written conclusion.
+- `CIFAR10_ANN_vs_CNN_Comparative_Analysis.ipynb` : the full notebook: data exploration, both models, training curves, confusion matrices, per class results, and a written conclusion.
-- `CIFAR10_ANN_vs_CNN_Comparative_Analysis.html` — a read-only version you can open in any browser, no Jupyter needed.

 ## Running it yourself